 Not only did we see the Abbey church proper, but got to go out into the cloisters, the chapter house, and the adjacent monastic gardens.
 Sitting here in the peace and quiet and surrounded by medieval walls it was easy to forget we were in the middle of one of the largest cities on Earth.
 The Abbey museum was also part of the tour, and contained several relics and items of interest.
 Largest of these were wax figures of various kings and queens and nobles, dressed in regal costumes of silk and velvet and furs and whatnot.

-Leaving the Abbey, we headed over to the Houses of Parliament to get close-up views of this impressive Gothic building.
-I was stunned by the clock tower - despite being familiar with it from numerous TV shows, movies, books, and so on, I was amazed to see just how much of it gleamed with gold.
+Leaving the Abbey, we headed over to the Houses of Parliament, more formally known as the Palace of Westminster, to get close-up views of this impressive Gothic building.
+I was stunned by the clock tower housing the bell Big Ben - despite being familiar with it from numerous TV shows, movies, books, and so on, I was amazed to see just how much of it gleamed with gold.
 It's really much more amazing and beautiful in reality than in any reproduction.
 There was a long queue of people waiting to get into Parliament, but they were all dressed in suits or fashion dresses, and it appeared they all had invitations of some sort to get past the numerous police guards.
 We contented ourselves with walking the length of the building and snapping photos.